Hiking lovers, this one is for you!

 By Gabor at Surfing the Planet

-In Aiguestortes National Park, you can do some of the best hikes in the Pyrenees, and there are trails for all different levels of walkers.
-For the less trained there are easy hikes like the one through Planell d’Aigüestortes that takes you to a charming lake called Estany de Llebreta or from Espot to Estany de Sant Maurici, the largest lake in the National Park.
+In Aiguestortes National Park, there are some of the best hikes in the Pyrenees with a mix of trails for different levels of walkers.
+For beginner hikers, there are easier hikes, for example, the Planell d’Aigüestortes that takes you to a charming lake called Estany de Llebreta or from Espot to Estany de Sant Maurici, the largest lake in the National Park.

-For those who look for a more challenging hike.
-They can take on the Carros de Foc, a fascinating circular multi-day hike (you can also do one section on a day trip), that goes through the most beautiful mountain passes of the park.
-It also allows you to sleep in mountain refuges that are usually found in simply unbeatable locations.
+If you prefer a more challenging hike, you can take on the Carros de Foc, a fascinating circular multi-day hike (you can also do one section on a day trip), that goes through the most beautiful mountain passes of the park.

 Hiking in Switzerland

 With the scenery it doesn’t surprise that Switzerland is a hiker’s paradise in Europe – hiking is a must-do activity in Switzerland.

 There are very challenging hikes you can do – or if you are not the most experienced hikers, you can do other hikes.

 Hiking Ebenalp is such an “easy” hike.
 The Ebenalp Mountain is not as high as other mountains in Switzerland (elevation 1,610 meters).
 Even though it is a shorter, (but quite a steep hike), the views are still breathtaking and it is probably one of the most beautiful places in the country.